tessercat/pbx-docs/django/intercom.md

 Playback
 and VoiceMail
 (and maybe IVR)
-diaplan actions/applications,
+diaplan actions/applications
 as well.)

-GatewayExtensions are
+OutboundExtensions are
 a combined extension/action
 (but subclass neither).

-GatewayExtensions combine
+OutboundExtensions combine
-a diaplan template,
+a diaplan template
-a regular expression,
-and a sofia Gateway.
+and a regular expression.

 Intercom Lines are an intercom profile registration username and password.

 Lines reference Bridges
-and GatewayExtensions.
+and OutboundExtensions.

-OutsideLines have a desination phone number, and like lines, they reference Bridges, but also reference a Gateway.
+OutboundCallerIds are
+a name and a phone number,
+that OutboundExtensions and OutsideLines send

+Like Lines,
+OutsideLines reference Bridges.

 When the dialplan
 receives a call
-to an Extension number
+to an Extension
 with a Bridge action,
-the dialplan sim-rings all Lines and OutsideLines (via their Gateway) that reference the Bridge.
+the dialplan sim-rings
+all Lines and OutsideLines
+that reference the Bridge.

-When the diaplan recieves a call that doesn't exactly match a particular Extension, it matches the destination number against the calling Line's GatewayExtension expressions, and if one matches, calls the expression's `$1` group match through the GatewayExtension's gateway.
+When the diaplan recieves a call that doesn't exactly match a particular Extension number, it matches the destination number against the calling Line's OutboundExtension expressions, and if one matches, calls the expression's `$1` group match.

-Lines without GatewayExtensions
+Lines without OutboundExtensions
-an call OutsideLines
+can call OutsideLines
 through Bridge Extensions,
 but can't call
 through Gateways otherwise.

 Lines
-GatewayExtensions,
+OutboundExtensions,
 and OutsideLines
-all have an OutboundId field
+all have an OutboundCallerId field.

-that specifies outbound
+OutboundCallerIds are
-caller ID name and number
+a caller ID name and phone number.
-to send to a Gateway's ITSP.

-Line OutboundId is optional
-and if present,
-applies to calls through
-any of a Line's
+Line OutboundCallerId is optional and if present, applies to calls through any of a Line's
-Bridges or GatewayExtensions.
+Bridges or OutboundExtensions.

-When a Line without an OutboundId calls through a GatewayExtension or to OutsideLines through a Bridge, the diaplan presents the
+When a Line without an OutboundCallerId calls through an OutboundExtension or to OutsideLines through a Bridge, the diaplan presents the
-GatewayExtension/OutsideLine caller ID
+OutboundExtension/OutsideLine caller ID
 to the ITSP.

-When a Line with an OutboundId calls out through a GatewayExtension, or when it calls OutsideLines through a Bridge Extension, the dialplan presents the Line's caller ID to the ITSP, overriding the GatewayExtension/OutsideLine's caller ID.
+When a Line with an OutboundCallerId calls out through an OutboundExtension, or when it calls OutsideLines through a Bridge Extension, the dialplan presents the Line's caller ID to the ITSP, overriding the OutboundExtension/OutsideLine's default caller ID.

+Failover for
+OutboundExtension and OutsideLine calls is accomplished by adding one dialstring per Gateway
+(joined by the bridge application's `|` operator) to each outbound leg in Gateway `priority` field order.

 TODO
 Implement and explain
 intercom and gateway
 registration and auth event
 Lua scripts.

-TODO
-Remove Gateway fields
-from GatewayExtensions
-and OutsideLines
-and add a priority field.
-Modify the diaplan
-so that outbound calls through
-GatewayExtensions and OutsideLines (via Bridges) go through Gateways in priority order.

 TODO
 Explain verto Client/Channel